rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 {{< highlight javascript >}}
 {
- "presets": ["env", "stage-2"]
+  "presets": [
+    "@babel/preset-env"
+  ]
 }
 {{< /highlight >}}

-Now include some of these upcoming JavaScript features in your *src/index.js* file.
-If you run into problems, make sure the features are included in the Stage 2 specification from your *.babelrc* file.
-The application runs with `npm start` on the command line.
+Now you can include upcoming JavaScript features in your *src/index.js* file.
+If you run into problems because your desired feature is not working, check whether there exists a dedicated Babel preset for it.

 {{% chapter_header "Environment Variables in Node.js" "node-js-environment-variables" %}}